-The risk to creditors in this Chapter 11, is based on the following; The debtor has successfully continued operations of the construction industry corporation, keeping current payment of taxes, insurance, payroll and not incurring in additional debts, except the day to day business expenses of the operation.
-The insurance coverage of debtors' assets is for no less than the fair market value or replacement cost of the insured assets.
-If debtor continues to effectively operate the business the unsecured creditors will receive a 5 % distribution on their claims.
-The market value of the debtor's assets is not expected to decrease any further within the next five (5) years since the real estate market has been steady in pricing in the last year.
-The debtor has taken into account recent market value of assets and has adjusted the same in the schedules.
+The risk to creditors in this Chapter 11, is based on the following; The debtor has successfully continued operations of the assisted living facilities, keeping current payment of taxes, insurance, payroll and not incurring in additional debts, except the day to day business expenses of the operation.

+If debtor continues to effectively operate the business the unsecured creditors will receive a ten percent (10%) distribution on their claims.
 In the worse case scenario in a conversion to a Chapter 7, the creditors will not receive any distribution from the liquidation of the debtor's assets.
 The percent distribution in a Chapter 7 is zero.
-This plan is beneficial to creditors since it has a 5 % distribution to the unsecured creditors.
-(See Exhibit III.)
+This plan is beneficial to creditors since it has a ten percent (10%) distribution to the unsecured creditors.